aquelemiguel/yt-restore-dislikes/README.md

 So, you **must provide your own API key**.
 Luckily, generating a key is a pretty straightforward process, just follow [YouTube's docs](https://developers.google.com/youtube/v3/getting-started#before-you-start).
 There is no need to add OAuth 2.0.

 ## Installation
-Currently I don't feel like publishing this to the Chrome Web Store because it'll undergo a review process and may very well just get denied.
+Currently I don't feel like publishing this to the Chrome Web Store because it'll undergo a review process, it may very well just get denied and the extension likely won't work in a month from now.
 So you'll need to load the extension yourself.

 1. [Download the latest release](https://github.com/aquelemiguel/yt-restore-dislikes/releases/latest) and unzip it.
 2. Once you've generated your API key, open `chromium/script.js` and replace the `YT_API_KEY` variable with your own key (paste between the double quotes). _I might simplify this process in the future._